 The friends who shade together—stay together.

-A pair of dark sunnies with a nude acrylic frame is the perfect choice when your outfit is colorful.
+A pair of dark sunnies with a nude acrylic frame is the perfect choice when your outfit is colourful.

 A good tortoiseshell cat-eye frame will take you a long, long way.